What Is a Roth IRA Conversion?

-B. Benefits of Roth IRA Conversion:
+Key Benefits of a Roth IRA Conversion

 The beauty of a Roth IRA is that all qualified distributions are tax-free.
 That means you can enjoy your hard-earned money in retirement without worrying about Uncle Sam taking a slice of the pie.
 Additionally, Roth IRAs have no required minimum distributions, which means you can leave your money in the account for as long as you’d like.
 And let’s not forget about estate planning benefits — by converting to a Roth IRA, you can pass down your tax-free savings to your heirs.